What does great engagement in the boardroom look like?

 - generates learning, produces new options and encourages innovation

-- helps bridge gaps between adversaries
+- It is a way to help bridge gaps between adversaries

 - avoids forced, sub-optimal compromises to which there is no real commitment